-Mr. Gast-Bray said that he would like to make sure that we keep in mind that what we are trying to here is still to kind of regulate things in a context of a homestay.
-He said that he does not clarify anything other than to keep in the back of our mind if somebody is going to try to gain the system to be something commercial they really need to be treated under the country inn or that type of arrangement.
-He said thinking back to the 1920's and you have those lodging things we really need to make a distinction between somebody trying to just do a supplementary income in a home type environment and something that is more a backdoor hotel or industry type thing in which they need to be regulated more in the hotel industry kind of thing.
+Mr. Gast-Bray said that he would like to make sure that we keep in mind what we are trying to do to regulate things in a context of a homestay.
+If somebody is going to try to gain the system to be something commercial, they really need to be treated under the country inn or that type of arrangement.
+He said thinking back to the 1920's where you had those lodging houses, we really need to make a distinction between somebody trying to just do supplementary income in a home type environment, and something that is more a backdoor hotel or industry type thing in which they need to be regulated more in the hotel industry kind of thing.
 He said he used to own a bed and breakfast and there were certain standards that were in place trying to ensure that particular distinction and it was done based on number of rooms, etc. and that was how they did it.
-He said it really limited you because the tipping point for it becoming a really commercial venture is typically above that limit and that is an important distinction.
+He said it really limited you because the tipping point for it becoming a commercial venture is typically above that limit and that is an important distinction.